 Founded in 1831 in Rhode Island by Jabez Gorham, Gorham Silver is known as one of America's finest manufacturers of sterling silver and silver plate.
-Back in 1895 the famous designer William C. Codman, worked for the company designed one of the company's most famous silver patterns known as Chantilly.
+Back in 1895 the famous designer William C. Codman worked for the company and designed one of the it's most famous silver patterns known as Chantilly.
 Even today this pattern has endured and remains one of the most popular.
 It's one of the most requested patterns with brides who register their silver pattern at local stores.
 It's also been passed down through generations of mothers and daughters.

 Antique Gorham Silver and the White House